taijusanagi/ninja-wallet/README.md

-# ethdams
+# Ninja Wallet

-This is ETHDams submission repository
+This is ninja-wallet submission repository